 Whether wooden or plastic, pallets are everywhere.
 A 2017 study from Deakin University revealed that there are 140 million pallets in the Australian market.
 Among this number, the majority are wooden.
 But, there could be rising issues with wooden pallets, including several environmental considerations.
 While wood may seem like the more environmentally friendly option, that actually is not the case — at least not anymore, due to the ongoing development of recyclable plastic used for pallets.

 Additionally, plastic pallets are more light weight and more hygienic.
 Here is a brief look at some of the environmental issues that wooden pallets can cause.

 Costs On Our Forests

-Probably the most obvious of the downsides of producing wooden pallets is the cost on forests.
+Probably the most obvious of the downsides of producing wooden pallets is the cost of forests.
 Range International estimates that 40 per cent of the world’s timber supply is used for pallets.
-Although the types of trees used for pallets are not the most valuable in the industry, and pallets are therefore not the only reason that logging companies thrive, the production of wooden pallets still poses a risk to forest preservation.
+Although the types of trees used for pallets are not the most valuable in the industry.
+And pallets are therefore not the only reason that logging companies thrive, the production of wooden pallets still poses a risk to forest preservation.
 Any type of product that requires wood as its base material, like paper or wooden pallets, can be detrimental to forests worldwide in the long run.

 For more information about the benefits of environmentally friendly plastic pallets in Sydney, contact our expert pallet suppliers at Eco Pallets today.